-17. A bit of orange peel in your brown sugar will keep it from getting hard and clumpy.
+17. Add a bit of orange peel to your brown sugar to keep it from getting hard and clumpy.

-19. Fresh grapefruit peel in the bath tub offers a cheap alternative to fancy soaking salts.
+19. Drop fresh grapefruit peel in the bathtub as a cheap alternative to fancy soaking salts.
 It’s refreshing and enlivening, and really great for your skin.

 20. Cut a grapefruit in half and dip it in sugar.
 You’ve got yourself an excellent exfoliator!

 21. Cut a grapefruit in half and dip it in salt.
 Now you’re ready to scrub the tub!